Killol392/NVIDIA-Jetson-Nano/README.md

 So, in these program files I have used face_recognistion, opencv, Numpyd, datetime, os libraries -

 here face recognition is imported to perform various operations such as -->
-- face_encodings
+- face_encodings,
-- compare_faces
+- compare_faces,
-- face_distance
+- face_distance, and
 - face_locations

 Opencv is used to perform functions that include taking video feed from the device, loading images  and processing those images from open cv we have used -->
-- rectangle
+- rectangle,
-- VideoCapture
+- VideoCapture,
-- destroyallwindows
+- destroyallwindows,
-- cvtcolor and
+- cvtcolor, and
 - imshow

 and numpy as we all know is a basic level external library in Python used for complex mathematical operations